 If you are looking to save money on utility bills and energy costs, natural gas is the way to go.
 Natural gas appliances are more reliable and efficient and are guaranteed to save you money in the long run.

 Converting your home or business from electricity to natural gas

-If you currently run your home on electricity, it is possible in many cases to convert to natural gas (we go into more detail here) by installing some natural gas piping.
-In almost any setting, natural gas furnaces, water heaters, range tops and fireplaces can be installed or upgraded at any time after initial construction.
+If you currently run your home on electricity, it is possible to convert to natural gas by installing natural gas piping.
+In almost any setting, natural gas furnaces, water heaters, range tops, and fireplaces can be installed or upgraded at any time after initial construction.